heptarch/heptarch.github.io/drafts/demon.md

 <div style="text-align: right">PlanetN9Ne
 </div> <br>

-All the prosaic details of that dreary afternoon---sky alternating between bruised peach and gravecloth---rain imminent---the coach horses, champing and steaming in their oiled leather beneath Euston Arch---and now the stationmaster, taking a quick swig and eyeing the coffered vault of the Great Hall with mindless curiosity---all these details were infinitely beneath the notice of Susan Dewar, who, 200 yards directly below the stationmaster's rum, gazed with rapture at the fragile and impossible object before her.
+*1875.* All the prosaic details of that dreary afternoon---sky alternating between bruised peach and gravecloth---rain imminent---the coach horses, champing and steaming in their oiled leather beneath Euston Arch---and now the stationmaster, taking a quick swig and eyeing the coffered vault of the Great Hall with mindless curiosity---all these details are infinitely beneath the notice of Susan Dewar, who, 200 yards directly below the stationmaster's rum, gazes with rapture at the fragile and impossible object before her.

-A small shape glowed and hummed in the dark: a patchwork of triangles, folded in on itself like an origami ball.
+A small shape glows and hums in the dark: a patchwork of triangles, folded in on itself like an origami ball.
-Susan gently pulled on a wire near her head, and the tug travelled obediently into the blackness.
-A pulley lurched, then another, then a third, and a cantilevered armature covered in coils and hissing ribbons of piping leaned forward, as if bowing.
+Susan gently pulls on a wire near her head, and the tug travels obediently into the blackness.
+A pulley lurches, then another, then a third, and a cantilevered armature covered in coils and hissing ribbons of piping leans forward, as if bowing.
-The ball grew larger and a constellation of twelve teardrops appeared around it, dancing, Susan thought, like angels on the head of a pin.
+The ball grows larger and a constellation of twelve teardrops appears around it, dancing, Susan thought, like angels on the head of a pin.
-But then the teardrops lengthened inward into spikes, impaling the ball through its corners, and Susan gasped.
+But then the teardrops lengthen inward into spikes, impaling the ball through its corners; Susan gasps.
-The spikes pushed through to the opposite side, and the whole figure convulsed, shivering into new, more elaborate patchworks, the ball swallowed up by its dancing assailants.
+The spikes push through to the opposite side, and the whole figure convulses, shivering forth into new, more elaborate patchworks.

+The ball is swallowed up by its dancing assailants.
-A devilish shape, she concluded, grinning, and switched it off.
+A devilish shape, she concludes, grinning, and switches it off.

 <p align="center">
   ⁂